 - 11.1 The school will actively seek the involvement of parents in the education of their children.
 It is recognised that it is particularly important with pupils who have special educational needs where the support and encouragement of parents is often the crucial factor in achieving success. - 11.2 Parents will always be kept informed about the Special Educational Needs experienced by their children in accordance with the recommendations outlined in the Code of Practice.
 Communications between the parent and the school will be consistently maintained.
-Parents will be kept fully informed about the Parent Partnership Service. - 11.3 As mentioned in '8' above, parents will be fully consulted before the involvement of LEA support agencies with their children, and will be invited to attend any formal review meetings at all stages.
+Parents will be kept fully informed about the Parent Partnership Service. - 11.3 As mentioned in Section 8.1 above, parents will be fully consulted before the involvement of LA support agencies with their children, and will be invited to attend any formal review meetings at all stages.

-12. Pupil Participation
+12 Pupil Participation

-The schools regard pupil voice as an integral part of planning their provision.
-Pupils discuss their Personal Targets and contribute to their One Page Profile.
+The school regards pupil voice as an integral part of planning their provision and therefore pupils are involved, wherever possible, in discussions about their learning.

-13. Evaluating Success
+13 Evaluating Success